 My reply is neither from an ethical nor from a legal point of view.
 However, I would like to cover situations in the job market.

-Today it is no longer an employers' market but is the job-seekers market.
-They have wide choice to choose.
-Amidst this choice, if you offer them an internship without payment it goes on to show that this is your cost-saving measure.
-However, at the same please note that you won't be able to attract the talent.
-You will end up getting in-confident or mediocre candidates.
+Today, it is no longer an employers' market but a job-seekers' market.
+They have a wide choice to choose from.
+Amidst this choice, if you offer them an internship without payment, it shows that this is your cost-saving measure.
+However, please note that you won't be able to attract talent.
+You will end up getting unconfident or mediocre candidates.

-Let me quote what Mr Toyoda of Toyota Motor Corporation use to say.
-He use to say "great mean can only build great cars".
-But then great men you won't get free too.
+Let me quote what Mr. Toyoda of Toyota Motor Corporation used to say.
+He used to say, "great men can only build great cars."
+But then, great men you won't get for free either.
 You get them at a premium!

-This kind of proposition was perfectly suitable in a pre-liberalisation era or a couple of years after the onset of the liberalisation process but obviously not after two decades.
+This kind of proposition was perfectly suitable in a pre-liberalization era or a couple of years after the onset of the liberalization process but obviously not after two decades.

-Whether to save a few thousand Rupees and stave off talent or take a little liberal view pay as per the market standards and attract better talent - the choice is yours.
+Whether to save a few thousand Rupees and stave off talent or take a little more liberal view, pay as per the market standards, and attract better talent - the choice is yours.

 Thanks,